This incredibly easy and quick method for How To Peel Peaches will save you so much time and energy! Best of all, you don't even need a knife!

 Once your peaches have been peeled and are fully cooled, it's time to cut them.

-- Slice the fruit down the middle until you reach the pit.
+- Cut to the pit.
+Slice the fruit down the middle until you reach the pit.

-- Slowly rotate your knife, cutting around the peach until you've cut a circle completely around the pit.
+- Make a circle.
+Slowly rotate your knife, cutting around the peach until you've cut a circle completely around the pit.

-- Halve the peach by twisting the two sides and gently and pulling the peach apart.
+- Separate the peach halves.
+Halve the peach by twisting the two sides and gently and pulling the peach apart.

-- Remove the pit, then continue to slice the peach into wedges, or into pieces depending on how you wish to use the fruit.
+- Remove the pit and slice!
+Remove the pit, then continue to slice the peach into wedges, or into pieces depending on how you wish to use the fruit.

 How Long Can Peeled Peaches Be Stored?